ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 entry belongs to is evaluated.
 * Changes to time series trigger ETL on both the time series itself and on the document it extends.
-* The function returns either a boolean, or an object with two `Date` values that specify the range of time series entries to load.
+* The function returns either a boolean or an object with two `Date` values that specify the range of time series entries to load.
 * The time series behavior function can _only_ be applied to time series whose source collection and target collection have the same name.
 Loading a time series from an